dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3239: Potential challenges must be considered alongside benefits.
+### T3239: The benefits of this principle outweigh challenges.

 |Support|
 |---|